mbeddr/TypeChef/README.md

 <a href="https://github.com/mbeddr/TypeChef/blob/master/solnMbeddrPartialCodeCheckerNotFound.PNG"><img width="50%" height="50%" alt="Open Project 1" src="https://github.com/mbeddr/TypeChef/blob/master/solnMbeddrPartialCodeCheckerNotFound.PNG" /></a>

 * Once the import of project and successful build of project is done, close your IntelliJ and open the TypeChef.ipr file in a text editor and paste the contents of the file artifactdefinition.txt as the first <component> in the ipr xml tree.
-Ideally, you should paste it between the line that looks like "<project version=...." and "<<component name=...".
+Ideally, you should paste it between the line that looks like "<project version=....>" and "<component name=...>".